 Section 2.
 Accumulation.
-Sick leave shall be earned by each employee in a regular, full-time position at the rate of three point six nine three (3.693) hours per pay period for those working forty (40) hours per week and three point four six two (3.462) hours per pay period for those working thirty seven and one-half (37.5) hours per week and may be accumulated without limit.
+Sick leave shall be earned by each employee in a regular, full-time position at the rate of three point six nine three (3.693) hours per pay period for those working forty (40) hours per week and may be accumulated without limit.
 Sick leave shall be earned by each employee in a regular, part-time position whose budgeted full-time equivalent (FTE) is equal to or greater than 0.5 (50%).
 Such sick leave accrual will be proportional based on the employee's FTE and may be accumulated without limit.
 Sick leave shall not accrue if the employee is in leave without pay status the entire pay period.
 When an employee is appointed to another department of the county, the employee shall retain accumulated sick leave.
 Sick leave usage shall be on an hourly basis and correspond to the number of hours the employee is scheduled to work.